cameroncros/InferenceEngine/README.md

 Bugs:

-- Forward Chaining gives slightly different results to what is expected.
+- Forward Chaining gives slightly different results to what is in the assignment sheet.
+However, we beleive that these are still correct results.
 - No memory cleanup preformed, assumed that the program will exit and clean up itself.

 Issues: